Quidenham

-Quidenham is a small rural village and civil parish in the English county of Norfolk.

-It covers an area of 22.51 km2 and had a population of 576 in 183 households at the 2001 census, falling to a population of 560 living in 189 households at the 2011 Census.
-For the purposes of local government, it falls within the district of Breckland.
+Quidenham is a village and civil parish in the Breckland district, in the county of Norfolk, England.
+The parish includes the village of Wilby and the hamlet of Eccles Road.
+The parish covers an area of 22.51 km2 and had a population of 576 in 183 households at the 2001 census, falling to a population of 560 living in 189 households at the 2011 Census.

 It is situated 10 mi north-east of the town of Thetford and 24 mi south-west of the city of Norwich.